 - Pass rates for students from low socio-economic status backgrounds were up 15.3 points to 81.9%, with High Distinctions were up by 8.6 points to 18.7%

 - Pass rates for Indigenous and Torres Strait Islander students were up 19 points to 79%, while High Distinctions were up 11.9 points to 23.3%

 - Pass rates for students from non-English-speaking backgrounds were up 14.7 points to 82.1%, while High Distinctions were up 6.8 points to 15.6%

 Victoria University was also one of only two institutions in Victoria to increase overall 2019 offers by two per cent, compared to a sector average of minus 10 per cent.

 “It took less than nine months to plan, design and implement the Block Mode at Victoria University,” Professor Dawkins said.

 "Interestingly, it took us a similar amount of time to decide that we would extend the block to second year courses and indeed all courses by 2022 as part of our new education plan, The VU Way.

 “The positive results attributed to the block have so far exceeded our expectations and suggest that the University is on a winner.”
 ENDS

-The VU Way is a document that outlines the rationale, impact and advantages of the Block Mode and engaged learning.
+is a document that outlines the rationale, impact and advantages of the Block Mode and engaged learning.